xealits/xealits.github.io/_posts/2025/2025-10-24-cmake-lib-example.md

 Which makes it usable with `add_subdirectory` in the source tree, like a Git submodule.
 And it could also be downloaded with `FetchContent` at build time.
-* A later post should cover a configuration of the installation, which would make the library binary and headers available for `find_package`.
+* A later post should cover a configuration of the installation, which would make the library binary and its headers available for `find_package`.
 * The library sub-project
 uses some common utility targets, like Catch2 or `spdlog`.
 It should be able to grab them from the parent project.
-But if the library is built on its own, it finds `spdlog` on the system or downloads it with `FetchContent`.
+But if the library is built on its own, it finds Catch2 on the system or downloads it with `FetchContent`.

 Let's start with the minimum.